JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Prophecy_and_signs_of_the_times.md

 Carlos Leite da Silva’s [_Apocalypse Now: Are We The “End Time” Generation_](https://www.amazon.com/Apocalypse-Now-Are-Time-Generation/dp/1795061316/ref=sr_1_1?crid=1F1SKY1UMBZN3&dib=eyJ2IjoiMSJ9.5FE6X40O8RxILxYRHjldh2zdq9hFZsb61XcFEP75FMcp-_4r6OPbveBhQ8vKQcr4yf-IiMnrfzi5WRnmnA5jOA2ohmmE4he0y9GggoZPVkBJ9Pf2Kmg0-78th9EKxrytlelyMqrgNxF6l-QGuZRnNsNMt-K3gQXRClb8CwMgpEPGshBXQ6saZBmtejAAUSRPtHAqT36UZW1t74lhi93HbSEmmY6uGkVnOTExznvgZZo.9Jl_8Vri8syHA-6wm9fIQUldLHJjDAsdYhqXT_zmqhk&dib_tag=se&keywords=apocalypse+now+are+we+the+end+time+generation&qid=1721980237&sprefix=apocalypse+now+are+we+the+end+time+generation%2Caps%2C106&sr=8-1), along with providing an incredibly cogent and intriguing interpretation of prophecies in the Bible, also does a beautiful job of contextualizing the topic from a psychosocial perspective.
 I cannot recommend this book highly enough!

-[Ken Keyser](https://www.urantia.org/news/2017-10/signs-and-wonders) presented on this topic at a celebration of Jesus’ birthday in 2017 in the Chicago area, which was subsequently published by Urantia Foundation.
+[Ken Keyser](/en/article/Ken_Keyser/Signs_and_Wonders) presented on this topic at a celebration of Jesus’ birthday in 2017 in the Chicago area, which was subsequently published by Urantia Foundation.

 ## Archaeological discoveries related to Jesus’ life.

 Stephen Shanahan and Martin McBurney used _The Urantia Book_ to discover the site of Jesus’ home and tomb.
-[Here’s an excerpt](http://1god.com/2016/11/26/the-nazareth-house/) from a book by Joanna Kujawa about the discovery, _[Jerusalem Diary: Searching For The Tomb And House Of Jesus](https://www.amazon.com/Jerusalem-Diary-Searching-House-Jesus/dp/145250637X)_.
+[Here’s an excerpt](http://1god.com/2016/11/26/the-nazareth-house/) from a book by Joanna Kujawa about the discovery, [Jerusalem Diary: Searching For The Tomb And House Of Jesus](https://www.amazon.com/Jerusalem-Diary-Searching-House-Jesus/dp/145250637X).

 How the discovery of [“Jesus’ Boat”](https://squarecircles.com/jesus-the-boatbuilder/) relates to _The Urantia Book_, by Saskia Praamsma Raevouri (2010).